clockworklabs/spacetimedb-minecraft/README.md

 ## mc173

 The original Minecraft server rust implementation that we started with is called [mc173](https://github.com/mindstorm38/mc173) (Licensed under Apache 2.0 at the time of writing).
-This is not necissarily a fork of this repository, but we depend on both the `mc173` and `mc173-server` crates.

 ## License